-Top galleries, now both no longer in existing, Claire S. Copley and Max Protetch, handled my work early on.
+Top galleries, now both no longer existing, Claire S. Copley and Max Protetch, handled my work early on.
 I was also employed by Edwin Schlossberg for several years as an editor and co-author for his books in the late 70’s and was his Executive Assistant before he moved to New York City.

-I was married in 1975 and raised a child in my home in Western MA in which I lived for forty-two years.
+I was married in 1975 and raised a child in my home in Western MA where I lived for forty-two years.
 In 2021, I moved to North Adams, MA where my home and my studio share the same space.

 Never once has my art suffered.
 Doing it has always been a priority even in the most difficult times.
 It is my second child.